 Nucleus Process Model

-The Nucleus process model adds task and library isolation, as well as memory protection, to the real-time embedded platform.
+The Nucleus process model adds task and library isolation, as well as memory protection, to the real-time embedded platform with either an MMU or Memory Protection Unit (MPU), such as ARM Cortex-A or ARM Cortex-M based devices.
 This results in a significant increase in product reliability due to faster isolation of software faults and the ability of deployed systems to self-diagnose.

 Developers can dynamically update application software during system operation, allowing the target to be kept up to date, even in mission critical environments.